'More than a restaurant': Mother's brings globally inspired menu, LGBTQ+ third space to Bay View

 "We take two traditions - we're very respectful of the gnocchi, we're really respectful of the Tikka Masala - and we put it together to turn it into something that I think is unique and beautiful."

-Rose says it's a way of playing with food of different cultures that doesn't take away from a business owned by people of that culture.
+Rose says it's a way of playing with food of different cultures in a way that doesn't take away from a business owned by people of that culture.
 Avoiding appropriation by creating something completely different.

-Mother's menu follows the European dining model -- all prices listed already include both tax and service.
+Mother's also follows the European dining model, meaning all prices listed already include both tax and service.

-Rose says it's priced the same way any other small plates restaurant is priced.
-The difference is it also has 28.5% added on, so guests can calculate how much they're going to spend down to the penny, knowing everyone on the service staff has been taken care of.
+Rose says it's priced the same way as any other restaurant; the difference is it also has 28.5% added on, so guests can calculate how much they're going to spend down to the penny, knowing everyone on the service staff has been taken care of.
 She says knowing tax and tip are already built into the price helps guests properly budget for a night out.

 In addition, "It's a way of regulating and ensuring a certain base wage for people who have, in front of house or in bartending, lived their lives by way of feast or famine."